kbarbary/sep/README.md

 "Oh, good.
 I can relax then."*

 [Source Extractor](http://www.astromatic.net/software/sextractor) is
-great, but sometimes you just want to use some of the pieces from it without running the entire executable.
-This library implements a few of the algorithms used in SExtractor as stand-alone pieces.
+great, but sometimes you want to do something a little different from what Source Extractor provides.
+This library implements a few of the algorithms used in SExtractor as stand-alone pieces and also includes other functions related to astronomical photometry.
 So far this
 includes:

-* background estimation
+* global background estimation
 * source detection
 * circular aperture photometry

+SEP is designed both to be used in C programs and to be wrapped in higher-level languages.
+To make the latter easier, SEP has no dependencies outside the C standard library.

 Install
 -------

-The library has no dependencies outside the C standard library.
+Run `make` and then explictly copy `libsep.so` and `sep.h` to the desired locations (there's no `make install`).

 API
 ---